Selecting seeds, soil and containers

 Watermelon, 95

 If the soil is too cold, seeds may take much longer to germinate, or they may not germinate at all.
-To provide additional warmth, you can place the containers on top of a warm refrigerator, television, or heat mat, iconor keep them in a warm room until the seeds germinate.
-Just be sure to get your seedlings to a sunny window or under lights as soon as you see little sprouts emerging through the soil surface.
+To provide additional warmth, you can place the containers on top of a warm refrigerator, television, or

 After germination, most seedlings grow best if the air temperature is below 70 degrees F. If temperatures are too warm (over 75), the seedlings will grow too fast and get weak and leggy.
 Most seedlings grow fine in air temperatures as low as 50 degrees, as long as soil temperature is maintained at about 65 to 70.
-You can keep the soil warm by using a heat mat, iconand can monitor the temperature with a soil thermometer.
+You can keep the soil warm by using a heat mat, and can monitor the temperature with a soil thermometer.

 Light